-- For safety and energy conservation, space heaters that use 250 watts or more per hour are prohibited unless approved by the Department Head and Facility Operations Manager. - Refrigerators and freezers outside of kitchen and common areas are prohibited.
+- For safety and energy conservation, space heaters are prohibited unless approved by the Department Head and Facility Operations Manager.
+Foot warmers and other personal heating devices that that use less than 250 watts are allowed.
+Skagit County shall not purchase any personal heating devices. - Refrigerators and freezers outside of kitchen and common areas are prohibited.
 Staff shall combine multiple units in common areas.
 Mini fridges use many times as much electricity per unit of volume refrigerated as a standard fridge. - Portable air cleaners and purifiers are prohibited.
-Modern HVAC systems already contain electronic air cleaners, and while most portable air cleaners do not move enough clean air to make a significant difference in indoor air quality, they do use about 2400 Wh per day, and some produce ozone, a lung irritant. - Incandescent or halogen light bulbs that can be replaced with a compact fluorescent are prohibited.
+Modern HVAC systems already contain electronic air cleaners, and while most portable air cleaners do not move enough clean air to make a significant difference in indoor air quality, they do use about 2400 Wh per day, and some produce ozone, a lung irritant. - Incandescent or halogen light bulbs that can be replaced with a compact fluorescent (CFL) are prohibited.
+Sustainability staff shall provide guidance on color temperature and CFL performance. - Department Heads shall remove non-compliant and unauthorized appliances.

-- Turn off all electrical office and personal appliances in their work areas at the end of the work day, including computers, monitors, printers, copiers, scanners, desk lights, and display lights. - For common use print/copy/fax equipment, the custodian or a designated building occupant will be responsible for turning off at the end of the normal workday. - Clean refrigerator and freezer heat transfer coils annually to maintain peak operating efficiency.
+- Turn off all electrical office and personal appliances in their work areas at the end of the work day, including computers, monitors, printers, copiers, scanners, desk lights, and display lights. - Departments shall designate a staff member to be responsible for turning off common-use print/copy/fax equipment at the end of the normal workday.
+The custodian shall turn off such equipment if left on.